hannesmannerheim/qvitter/README.md

 2. Put all files in /plugins/Qvitter

+3. Replace your lib/apiauthaction.php file with the one supplied in edited-gnu-social-files/lib/apiauthaction.php

-3. Add `addPlugin('Qvitter');` to your /config.php file.
+4. Add `addPlugin('Qvitter');` to your /config.php file.

-4. There are a few settings in /plugins/Qvitter/QvitterPlugin.php.
+5. There are a few settings in /plugins/Qvitter/QvitterPlugin.php.
 By default Qvitter is opt-out for users.
 If you set `$settings['enabledbydefault'] = false;` Qvitter will be opt-in instead.

-5. Users can go to ://{instance}/settings/qvitter and enable or disable Qvitter.
+6. Users can go to ://{instance}/settings/qvitter and enable or disable Qvitter.

-NOTE: Qvitter is now a plugin for GNU Social.
-There will probably be bugs because of this change.

 TODO